lifeModder19135/Interfaces--MandD/README.md

 # Interfaces--MandD
-Lists of service methods for M &amp; D aggregates -- so far, only user and account aggregate methods have been added.
+Lists of service methods for M &amp; D aggregates -- so far, only user and account aggregate methods have been added..